forestgrape/coronavirus/2_biological/coronavirus.md

 The spikes proteins are the only part by which coronavirus virions interact with the environment, so the spike need to be activated i.e. each activation step sets a spike to a different state.

 > ##### Spike Priming
 > *Spike priming* means the spike is set to a state ready for the next step in the [cell entry process](#cell-entry).

+##### Plant Seeds to Virions
+> Plant seeds evolved first to travel and then to be activated under favorable conditions for growth, at least as far as the seeds are able to check the conditions.
+Similarly virions need to be activated to initiate cell entry and thereby start the [metabolic phase](#metabolic-phase).
+Plants mainly need and check the right physical and chemical conditions to growth.
+Correspondingly seeds are activated by their physical environmental factors such as temperature, humidity, light and minerals dissolved in the surrounding water to start their metabolism.
+Viruses need the right biological conditions inside the cells.
+Coronaviruses evolved to check biological conditions: receptors on cell membranes and proteases available in the environment around the cell.

 #### Cell Entry
-- the virus gets attached to the matching receptor on the target cell mostly via the spike protein
+1. the virus gets attached to the matching receptor on the target cell mostly via the spike protein
-- fusion of the viral envelope with host cell membranes once [primed](#priming):
+2. fusion of the viral envelope with host cell membranes once [primed](#spike-priming):
     * binding to a receptor on the cell membrane -> cleavage sites are exposed
     * cleavage through proteases at specific cleavage sites enable a conformation change
-    * the conformation change presses the fusion-peptides of the spike protein into the cell membrane
+    * the conformation change push the fusion-peptides of the spike protein into the cell membrane
     * with the fusion peptides anchored in the cell membrane a further conformation change of the spike protein presses the viral and cell membrane together which can result in membrane fusion.
-- release and unpacking of genome and the structural proteins into the cytoplasm
+3. release and unpacking of genome and the structural proteins into the cytoplasm
 - once the viral RNA and the viral proteins are in the cytoplasm of a cell the [metabolism](#metabolic-phase) can start